-After much research, and much narrowing down of ingredients, I decided to stick with his base idea, but I knew I wanted to add a bit of protein to the finished product.
-I settled on the addition of shrimp, the elements of caprese, and a touch of prosciutto.
+After much research, and much narrowing down of possible ingredients, I decided to stick a relatively basic mushroom risotto.
+I also knew I wanted to add a bit of protein to the finished product, so I settled on shrimp, the elements of caprese, and a touch of prosciutto.

-The shrimp took the hit, which turned out to be a pretty tasty idea in and of itself.
+The shrimp took the hit, which turned out to be pretty tasty by themselves.

 In spite of me singing the praises of my new kitchen adventure results, believe me when I say I’m no risotto expert.
 The first time I made this, I only tasted it one time, and I took it off the heat a bit too early.